zx0r/ResilientNetworkArchitectures/README.md

 4. Performance metrics under varying network conditions
 5. Resistance to advanced detection mechanisms

-The primary objective is to establish an evidence-based framework for evaluating and implementing circumvention technologies based on specific technical requirements and threat models.
+The primary objective is to establish an evidence-based framework for evaluating and implementing technologies based on specific technical requirements and threat models.

 #### 2. Methodology <a name="methodology"></a>